elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "_by", abort with "I really prefer the phrase 'divided BY'._" and the rider; exit.`
+`If the rider's token is not "by", abort with "I really prefer the phrase 'divided BY'._" and the rider; exit.`

 `If the expression's variable is nil, abort with "Invalid 'divided by', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`